Contact Us | Members Only | Join the Chamber

 3. A professional demeanor is a must; we will keep unnecessary comments to ourselves.

 4. Proper business attire is required; official red blazer that matches the group (no red blazer…no points), name tag, dress slacks or skirt, with a nice shirt or blouse.
-Inappropriate clothing such as; shorts, t-shirts, tennis shoes, exercise clothing, ball caps, anything too casual will not be tolerated.
-Nice-looking dress jeans will be acceptable on Fridays.
+Inappropriate clothing such as; shorts, t-shirts, exercise clothing, ball caps, anything too casual will not be tolerated.
+Nice-looking dress jeans will be acceptable.

 5. Our cell phones will at the very least be turned off, if not left in our cars.